State Committee Meeting of January 20, 2018

 Assabet River Valley Chapter (ARVC):

 Danny reported four core members are active in the chapter.
-Tar Larner is an officer of Concord Public Housing.
+Tar Larner is a member of Concord Housing Authority.
 The chapter advocates for people who have disabilities, regarding physical access and mental disabilities.
 Danny is running for the open seat for state representative in his district.

 North Shore Chapter (NSC):